JianKEG/Roblox-Anti-Idle/README.md

 # Roblox Anti-Idle
-- Anti AFK for ROBLOX
+- Anti AFK for ROBLOX (Semi Non-Intrusive)
 - Can be used as AutoClicker

 > [!NOTE]